agoston-mc/Thesis/TVM PR-RFC/0000-add-nnef-frontend.md

 As this RFC only adds a new frontend, no other features should be affected.

-The process of importing a NNEF model consists of:
+The process of importing an NNEF model consists of:

-- Loading an NNEF model into memory, if a model path was provided `nnef.load_graph` is used to get an `nnef.Graph` object.
+- Loading an NNEF model into memory, if a model path is provided, using `nnef.load_graph` function to get an `nnef.Graph` object.
-This is supported so the model can be used, or modified before conversion with methods provided for NNEF.
+After this step the model may be modified before final conversion with functions provided for NNEF models.
 - Converting the operations of the Graph, setting inputs, and reading parameters one by one.